 Pruning trees for maintenance to improve its health or appearance does not require a permit.

 A Directions Hearing for Banyule Planning Scheme Amendment C119 was held by video conference on Monday 31 January 2022.
-The Main Panel Hearing was held by video conference on Thursday, 17 March 2022 at 10am.
+The Main Panel Hearing was held by video conference on Thursday, 17 March 2022.

 Frequently Asked Questions

 |Landscape||A tree or group of trees with outstanding aesthetic value or which frame or screen views, or act as a landmark.|

 |Size||Any tree of outstanding size in height, girth or canopy spread.|

 |Age||Any tree of an age that makes it old or venerable for its species variant.|

 |Botanical||A tree which is rarely found in the wild or in cultivation.|